shabaz123/webdsp/Readme.md

 Prerequisites
 -------------
-webdsp requires **waveminer** to be installed, since webdsp runs executables from waveminer.
+webdsp needs **waveminer** to be installed, since webdsp runs executables from waveminer.
 Follow the instructions at the waveminer GitHub page to install it.
+If you do not have a Wave Miner card attached to the Pi, then you don't need to install the waveminer software, and you can run webdsp in a **dummy** mode (see below).

-webdsp also requires **node.js** and **socket.io** to be available.
+webdsp requires **node.js** and **socket.io** to be available.
 To install these, type:

     sudo apt-get update
     curl -sL https://deb.nodesource.com/setup_17.x | sudo -E bash –